ianrmenezes/grade-calculator/README.md

 - **Tablet**: Adjusted spacing and font sizes
 - **Mobile**: Single column layout with touch-friendly buttons

-## 🔧 Customization

-### Adding Custom Grade Scales
-Edit the `updateGradeLetter()` method in `script.js` to modify the letter grade thresholds.

-### Changing Colors
-Modify the Tailwind classes in `index.html` or add custom CSS variables.

-### Adding Features
-The modular JavaScript structure makes it easy to add new features like:
-- Grade history tracking
-- Export to PDF
-- Multiple course support
-- Grade goal setting

 ## 📄 License

 This project is open source and available under the MIT License.

-## �� Contributing

-Feel free to submit issues, feature requests, or pull requests to improve the calculator!

----

-**Built with ❤️ for students and educators everywhere**